The primary goal of the YAACompany is to teach students how to tell their story.

 Young Artists of America at Strathmore produces two mainstage productions per season with its YAACompany, one in the Fall Semester (September-November), and one in the Spring Semester (December-March).
 Students are welcome to sign up for one semester or the entire season.
 A discount is offered for those students who enroll for the full school year up front.

-View our rehearsal and performance schedules at our Student Portal.
+View our rehearsal and performance schedules below:

 Each season, our students are exposed to a vast repertoire, which can include classic and contemporary musical theatre, and more.

 Recent innovative programming has included staged theatrical concerts of large scale musical theatre as well as unique productions that have been devised for and have received their world premiere with Young Artists of America.